mosecorg/mosec/docs/source/examples/validate.md

 This example shows how to use the `TypedMsgPackMixin` to validate the request with the help of [`msgspec`](https://github.com/jcrist/msgspec).

-OpenAPI generation itself works with any `Worker` and does not require this mixin.
+Starting in v0.9.8, OpenAPI generation works with any `Worker` and does not require this mixin.
 Mosec documents supported type annotations on the first and last workers in a pipeline. `TypedMsgPackMixin` additionally enables runtime validation and MessagePack serialization.

 Request validation can provide the following benefits: